theirishpenguin/theirishpenguin.github.io/_posts/2018-10-14-why-religion-as-a-belief-may-not-hold-water.markdown

 Xenophanes in the 5th century BCE.
-Since then, Plato, Aristotle and pretty much every significant philosopher has had something to say about it. [[2](https://historyofphilosophy.net/xenophanes)] This difference is crucial and can guide us was to whether we want to live in a country with blasphemy legislation, or without.
+Since then, Plato, Aristotle and pretty much every significant philosopher has had something to say about it. [[2](https://historyofphilosophy.net/xenophanes)] This difference is crucial and can guide us as to whether we want to live in a country with blasphemy legislation, or without.
 The former is the current situation in Ireland and other jurisdictions that have legal measures in place to repress critical thinking.
 We have an